Rari-Capital/rari-stable-pool-rebalancer/README.md

 # Rari Stable Pool: Rebalancer

-Welcome to `rari-fund-rebalancer`, our repository for the JavaScript source code behind the centralized rebalancer powering the Rari Stable Pool smart contracts and dApp in our `rari-contracts` repo.
+Welcome to `rari-stable-pool-rebalancer`, our repository for the JavaScript source code behind the centralized rebalancer powering the Rari Stable Pool smart contracts and dApp in our `rari-contracts` repo.

 ## Installation